ably/ably-ui/README.md

-**_Note:_** this project is documentation-driven, meaning most features described here are not yet implemented.
-Anything marked as ⚠️ is still WIP.
+**_Note:_** some features are still in development and their documentation might be incomplete.
+Lookout for the ⚠️ icon.

 # ably-ui